Multiple target tracking based on sets of trajectories: Introduction

-Classic approaches to MTT, such as multiple hypothesis tracking (MHT) \cite{Blackman04,Crouse11c,Kurien_inbook90} and joint probabilistic data association (JPDA) \cite{Fortmann83,Vermaak05}, represent the state at a given time step as a vector.
-Currently, it is widely accepted that using a set representation in multi-object systems has some advantages over vector representation, such as the possibility to define metrics for algorithm evaluation \cite{Schuhmacher08} and avoiding an arbitrary ordering of the objects.
-The random finite set (RFS) framework and finite-set statistics (FISST), developed by Mahler, constitute an appealing and rigorous way of dealing with such multiple object systems from a Bayesian point of view \cite{Mahler_book07,Mahler_book14}.
-In the classic RFS algorithms, the state at a certain time step is the set of targets at this time step and the main focus has been on the filtering problem.
-That is, we calculate/approximate the multitarget probability density function (PDF) of the current set of targets given the measurements \cite{Mahler_book14}, which we refer to as multitarget filtering PDF.
-Based on the multitarget filtering PDF, we can estimate the set of targets at the current time but it is not obvious how to build trajectories in a sound manner.
+An appealing and rigorous way of dealing with such multiple object systems from a Bayesian point of view is to use the random finite set (RFS) framework and finite-set statistics (FISST) developed by Mahler \cite{Mahler_book07,Mahler_book14}.
+In the proposed RFS algorithms for MTT, the state at a certain time step is the (random) set of targets at this time step and, as in classic approaches to MTT, the main focus has been on the filtering problem.
+That is, we recursively calculate/approximate the multitarget density of the current set of targets given current and past measurements \cite{Mahler_book14}.
+This density is referred to as the multitarget filtering density and contains all information of interest about the targets at the current time.
+Based on the multitarget filtering densities, we can answer target-related questions at the current time step, such as target state estimation.
+However, we cannot answer trajectory-related questions, such as the one illustrated in Figure \ref{fig:llustration-trajectory-questions}, and it is not obvious how to build trajectories in a sound manner.

-The most popular approach to try to build trajectories from first principles consists of adding a label to each single target state so that the state at a certain time step becomes the set of labelled targets \cite{Angel09,Angel13,Vo13,Vo14,Ma06,Aoki12b}.
-Labels are unique, unobservable and static quantities which identify a target over its life time.
-Rather than following an optimal Bayesian approach by obtaining trajectory estimates directly from a multiobject PDF that represents the available knowledge about the trajectories, the standard approach is to estimate the set of labelled targets at each time step using the labelled multitarget filtering PDF.
-Track estimates are then formed simply by linking target state estimates with the same label.

-While the previous two-step procedure with sets of labelled targets yields acceptable results in many situations, there can be ambiguity in track formation, which results in track switching or track coalescence \cite{Blom08}.
-For example, track ambiguity arises if several targets move in close proximity for a sufficiently long time and then separate \cite{Angel14}.
-This situation is important because tracking algorithms should be able to handle the problem of formation-flying \cite{Blom07,Kurien_inbook90}.
-Track ambiguity also happens if new born targets are modelled as an independent and identically distributed (IID) cluster RFS or Poisson RFS \cite{Mahler_book14,Angel15_d,Williams15b}.
-This problem is caused by the fact that any labelling of the estimates of targets born at the same time is equally possible according to the multitarget filtering PDF \cite{Angel14}.